Stayermax/MLzoomcamp_capstone_project/README.md

 ## EDA + Model training

 It can take up to 30 minutes to run the whole notebook, my models require some time for training.
+Warning: all training scripts can take really long time if you don't have GPU.

 The whole EDA process fully described in the [Jupyter notebook](notebook.ipynb).